 Worldwide there are 4,000 breeds of domestic animals, over 1,000 of which are in critical need of conservation to ensure their survival.
 On average, one breed of livestock goes extinct each month, which is a permanent loss of valuable genetics.
 Family farms and farmland are slowly disappearing around the world.
 The skills of farming, however, can be passed on from one generation to the next, yet those skills can dissipate if not used in future generations.
 Tanglewood Foundation was established to encourage the preservation and promotion of Rare, Heritage and Miniature Breed Domestic Animals as well as the Native and Agricultural Heritage connected to them through Education, Advocacy, and Conservation.

 At Tanglewood Foundation, we are working together with other breeders to increase the population size and ensure genetic diversity in our rare and heritage breeds.
 By promoting responsible breeding and facilitating the exchange of genetics within the population, we hope to secure the continued existence and viability of these breeds.
 These breeds of plants and animals hold a wealth of genetic materials that are key to the sustainability of our agricultural system.

-In addition to working with rare, heritage and miniature breeds, we are working to preserve the knowledge of these livestock and the methods of utilizing their products to create an economically and ecologically responsible pastoral system.
+In addition to working with rare, heritage and miniature breeds, we are working to preserve the methods of utilizing their products to create an economically and ecologically responsible pastoral system.
 Through educational programs, we work to share the linked history of the rare breeds and the traditional Native and agropastoralist lifeways that rely upon the breeds.
 We are working to preserve the Native American tradition of the harmonious balance of spirit, mind and body with the natural environment.
 The inter-relatedness of Native American philosophy emphasizes that the family of Mother Earth includes animals, plants, and minerals.
 We call our animal-facilitated therapy our MINI-STRIES.